Fraser Basin Council

 Sea to Sky recreation

 The Shannon Basin is a popular year-round recreation destination for locals and tourists alike.
-Given growth in use, it became important to develop a management strategy to allow for sustainable recreation use and also protect the area’s important environmental and cultural values.
+Given growth in visits and recreation, a management strategy became important to allow for sustainable recreation use and to protect the watershed's environmental and cultural values.

-The area has been home to First Nations peoples for thousands of years and is within the traditional territories of the Squamish Nation (Sḵwx̱wú7mesh Úxwumixw) and the Tsleil-Waututh Nation.
+The area is within the traditional territories of the Squamish Nation (Sḵwx̱wú7mesh Úxwumixw) and the Tsleil-Waututh Nation.
 This area, and the resources within it, continue to be culturally, spiritually and economically important to First Nations communities today.

 To learn more on this and related work, see the Province of BC site on Sea to Sky Visitor Use Management.